jav8319/teamboard_ja22/readme.md

 ## Description

 This application creates a html document containing a team of work that can include a manager, engineer and intern.
-By running the java file "index.js" in the terminal, user is prompt to choose a team member and then entering info for each.
+By running the javaScript file "index.js" in the terminal, user is prompt to choose a team member and then entering info for each.
 The application ends when the user choose "none" when prompt to add another member.

 ## Installation